 Published May 07, 2015

-Gary Schmitt is director of the Program on Advanced Strategic Studies at the American Enterprise Institute.
+Gary Schmitt is resident scholar and director, Program on Advanced Strategic Studies at the American Enterprise Institute in Washington, D.C.